Morrisons: Safeway

+In 2004, the first Morrisons store in Scotland was officially opened in Kilmarnock.
 In Northern Ireland Morrisons sold the Safeway stores, and a store in Bangor that opened after the Morrisons takeover, to Asda.
 Waitrose purchased five stores in 2005, followed by six more on 18 July 2006, including the former Safeway store in Hexham, Northumberland, which became England's most northerly Waitrose branch.
 In May 2005, Morrisons announced the closure of Safeway and BP joint venture convenience store/petrol station.
 Under the deal, the premises had been split 50/50 between the two companies.

 Morrisons also sold Safeway's Channel Islands stores, in Guernsey and Jersey, to CI Traders where the stores continued to trade as Safeway, although the products they sold carried the brand names of chains such as Iceland.
 In 2011, Sandpiper CI/CI Traders sold the Channel Island Safeway stores to Waitrose, and the Safeway brand disappeared from the Channel Islands.
 On the Isle of Man, the Douglas store was sold to Shoprite and the Ramsey store was sold to The Co-operative Food.
 The Gibraltar store was originally offered for sale, but was ultimately converted.
 In November 2006, plans were submitted for the extension and redevelopment of the store to introduce the full Morrisons format.

 In September 2005, the company announced the closure of former Safeway depots in Kent, Bristol and Warrington with the loss of 2,500 jobs.
 The Kent depot was later sold to upmarket rival Waitrose, and the Warrington one to frozen food rival Iceland.
 Part of the Bristol depot was sold to Gist.

 The store conversion process was completed on 24 November 2005 when the final Safeway fascia disappeared from the UK.

 Morrison family step down

 Following the acquisition of Safeway, Morrisons encountered a number of difficulties.
-The company had issued five profits warnings since the acquisition, and it was felt that the original Morrisons northern format did not work as well in some of the former Safeway stores in the south.
+The company had issued five profits warnings since the acquisition, and it was felt that Morrisons' "northern" format did not work as well in the south.
 To reinvigorate its new national image, Morrisons appointed Dutchman Marc Bolland, the chief operating officer of Heineken, as its new Chief Executive.

 On 13 March 2008, Sir Ken Morrison retired as chairman after 55 years at the company, and was made Honorary President.